-UM: 148-0138 SwRI: N/A Rev 5 Page iv
+UM: 148-0138 SwRI: N/A Rev 6 Page iv

-Page performance requirements has been moved to appendix A. d) Appendix B added to describe all the lookup tables used by the algorithm, and the content of the L1 and L2 NetCDF files e) Format and numbering of Sections, figures and equations, and references made consistent across the whole document REVISION 5 17 Aug 2018 a) Generate geophysical model function (GMF), to map 10 m referenced ocean wind speed to CYGNSS L1 observables, empirically from matchups between measurements and nearcoincident ground reference winds. b) Generate two different GMFs, one for fully developed seas (FDS) and the other for young seas with limited fetch (YSLF).
+~ 1 ugc e) Format and numbering of Sections, figures and equations, and references made consistent across the whole document REVISION 5 17 Aug 2018 a) Generate geophysical model function (GMF), to map 10 m referenced ocean wind speed to CYGNSS L1 observables, empirically from matchups between measurements and near-coincident ground reference winds. b) Generate two different GMFs, one for fully developed seas (FDS) and the other for young seas with limited fetch (YSLF).
 FDS GMF is generated using ECMWF and GDAS numerical prediction model ground reference winds.
 YSLF GMF is generated using SFMR measurements on hurricane hunter aircraft. c) add debiasing adjustment to final minimum variance FDS wind speed to match global cumulative distribution function to NWP matchup database.
+REVISION 6 14 Sep 2020 Rev 6 incorporates the changes made from the v2.1 to v3.0 L2 wind speed data product. a) Update generation of FDS GMF to use globally distributed matchups with MERRA-2 reference wind speeds with CDF-matching method. b) Update generation of YSLF GMF to use matchups with HWRF reference wind speeds during storm overpasses. c) Modify YSLF retrieval algorithm to be a tapered linear combination of the retrievals produced from the FDS and YSLF GMFs, with more weight given to FDS at low wind speeds and more to YSLF at high wind speeds.